mttmantovani/thesis-pandoc-markdown/source/theory.md

 ## Solution of the master equation

+I briefly present here a number of analytical and numerical tools than can be used to solve the master equation, some of which are employed in the following Chapters of the Thesis.

 ### Analytical techniques

 #### Equation of motion

+The master ...

 #### Quantum regression theorem

 ### Numerical techniques

 #### Steady-state solution

+Also case of Pauli rate eq.

 #### Numerical integration